Atlanta Sociological Laboratory: History

 His findings indicated that there was an alarming increase in the death of the Negro population of cities and large towns from problems of drunkenness, ignorance, poverty, and neglect.
 The second study conducted was the Social and Physical Condition of Negroes.
 It was intended to find out how and why the mortality rates of Negroes were so high.
 Statistical research was found and the study was executed by three colored graduate students.
 The findings indicate that conditions of Negroes needed to improve in order for the Negroes to have a stable life.
-In 1896, William Edward Burghardt DuBois, was offered a position to teach history and political science at Atlanta University.
-DuBois had intentions when he accepted the position at Atlanta University; for example, he wanted to expand the boundaries of sociological analysis, document the Negroes, and assist in training fellow black intellectual elites at Atlanta University.
-It was important to DuBois that blacks becomes elites and help their communities because it was better for the advancement of the race if Negroes were educated.
-W.E.B DuBois accepted the position and started in 1897.
+In 1896, W. E. B. Du Bois, was offered a position to teach history and political science at Atlanta University.
+Du Bois had intentions when he accepted the position at Atlanta University; for example, he wanted to expand the boundaries of sociological analysis, document the Negroes, and assist in training fellow black intellectual elites at Atlanta University.
+It was important to Du Bois that blacks becomes elites and help their communities because it was better for the advancement of the race if Negroes were educated.
+Du Bois accepted the position and started in 1897.

-DuBois was considered for the position because of his own independent studies of Negroes in the US.
+Du Bois was considered for the position because of his own independent studies of Negroes in the US.
 Before he arrived, two studies were already conducted under the direction of Bumstead and Bradford.
-DuBois thought that the way in which the studies were conducted had room to improve.
-DuBois officially arrived in 1897 and immediately wanted to take charge of the studies of Negroes as well.
+Du Bois thought that the way in which the studies were conducted had room to improve.
+Du Bois officially arrived in 1897 and immediately wanted to take charge of the studies of Negroes as well.
 He wanted to take charge of the studies because he felt that they were not gathering and using the data correctly.
-He indicated that, “as a scientific accomplish the first conference was not important.
+He indicated that, “as a scientific accomplishment the first conference was not important.
 Soon after taking charge, he developed a new plan and indicated, “When I took charge of the Atlanta Conference, I did not pause to consider how far my developed plans agreed or disagreed with the ideas of the already launched project".
 It made an essential difference, since only one conference been held and the second planned.